grantmcconnaughey/Flake8Rules/README.md

 All rules go in the `_rules` directory.
 They should be named with their 4 character code, like `E301.md`.

-To run the jekyll development server, run the following:
+To run the jekyll development server first [install Jekyll](https://jekyllrb.com/docs/installation/).
+Then run the following:

 ```
 $ bundle exec jekyll serve